go-spatial/tegola-docs/README.md

 # tegola docs

 This repo hosts the docs for [Tegola](https://github.com/go-spatial/tegola).
-To build the docs you will need [Hugo](https://gohugo.io/).
+To build the docs you will need [Hugo](https://gohugo.io/) minimum version 0.25.

 ### Serving the docs locally